c-protocol/crayon-core/docs/borrow.rst

             bool _is_transferring
         ) external {
             /**
-             * @dev Mint the XCRAY reward tokens that have accumulated to this smart contract
+            * @dev Mint the XCRAY reward tokens that have accumulated to this contract
             * @param _is_transferring Optional parameter.
 True means transfer minted tokens to owner */

             // One way to do it...
             address control_contract = CrayonDesk(desk).control_contract();